b-grant/Truth-Tree-Project/README.md

 It should be run using main.py, and it only requires python3.
 Running the program should result in a menu giving options from 1 to 5.
 The first option will run a set of example tests that demonstrate what the code does.
 The second will create a tree from a set of sentences to see whether it is satisfiable.
-The third will do the same as teh previous, except it informs you if it is a contradiction.
+The third will do the same as the previous, except it informs you if it is a contradiction.
 For the fourth option, so as to distiguish whether the sentence input is a tautology, we must test whether its negation is a contradiction.
 This menu will keep on appearing until number five is selected, which quits the program.

 When inputting sentences, I have required more than the syntax of propositional logic usually demands.
 Firstly, I have prevented the user from inputting unnecessary brackets, which includes brackets that wrap around the entire sentence as well as double brackets.
+However, I do allow for repeated negations.
 On top of this, the user must make all implicit brackets explicit.

 For example, the implicit brackets for `p v q v r` are `p v ( q v r )`, meaning only the second sentence would be excepeted by the program.
 Another example would be that `p ^ ¬p` has to be written as `p ^ ( ¬ ( p ) )`.
 Brackets are important as they dictate the scope of a connective.